Integr-0/ContentAutomation/README.md

 Create a new Python venv and get the path to the "python.exe" it uses.
 Add it in the .venvPath() without the .exe

 ### Configuring the Runner and running it

+> [!CAUTION]
+> Make sure you have all tools installed, and u have the correct paths

 Clone this repo and create a virtual environment.
 Open the Main.kt file and edit the settings.